SmingHub/Sming/Sming/building.rst

    Default: "include".

    Include directories available when building ALL Components (not just this one).
    Paths may be relative or absolute

+.. envvar:: EXTRA_INCDIR

+   Include directories for just this Component.
+   Paths may be relative or absolute

 .. envvar:: INCDIR